-- 3.11 Alternatively, a meeting of creditors may resolve that a creditor be appointed (with his consent) to fill the vacancy.
-In this case, at least fourteen (14) days' notice must have been given of the resolution to make such an appointment (whether or not of a person named in the notice). - 3.12 At any meeting of the committee, each member of it (whether present himself or by his representative) has one vote; and a resolution is passed when a majority of the members present or represented have voted in favour of it. - 3.13 Every resolution passed shall be recorded in writing, either separately or as part of the minutes of the meeting.
-A record of each resolution shall be signed by the chairman and kept with the records of the receivership. - 3.14 The office-holder may seek to obtain the agreement of members of the Creditors' Committee to a resolution by sending to every member (or his representative designated for the purpose) details of the proposed resolution.
+- 1.3.13 Alternatively, a meeting of creditors may resolve that a creditor be appointed (with his consent) to fill the vacancy.
+In this case, at least fourteen (14) days' notice must have been given of the resolution to make such an appointment (whether or not of a person named in the notice). - 1.3.14 At any meeting of the committee, each member of it (whether present himself or by his representative) has one vote; and a resolution is passed when a majority of the members present or represented have voted in favour of it. - 1.3.15 Every resolution passed shall be recorded in writing, either separately or as part of the minutes of the meeting.
+A record of each resolution shall be signed by the chairman and kept with the records of the receivership. - 1.3.16 The office-holder may seek to obtain the agreement of members of the Creditors' Committee to a resolution by sending to every member (or his representative designated for the purpose) details of the proposed resolution.
 The details must be set out in such a way that the recipient may indicate agreement or dissent and where there is more than one resolution may indicate agreement to or dissent from each one separately.
-The resolution is passed by the committee if a majority of the members deliver notice to the office-holder that they agree with the resolution. - 3.15 Where the office-holder considers it appropriate, a meeting may be conducted and held in such a way that persons who are not present together in the same place may attend it. - 3.16 A person attends such a meeting who is able to exercise that person's right to speak and vote at the meeting. - 3.17 A person is able to exercise the right to speak at a meeting when that person is in a position to communicate during the meeting, to all those attending the meeting, any information or opinions which that person has on the business of the meeting. - 3.18 A person is able to exercise the right to vote at a meeting when: - (a) that person is able to vote, during the meeting, on resolutions or determinations put to the vote at the meeting; and - (b) that person's vote can be taken into account in determining whether or not such resolutions or determinations are passed at the same time as the vote of all the other persons attending the meeting.
+The resolution is passed by the committee if a majority of the members deliver notice to the office-holder that they agree with the resolution. - 1.3.17 Where the office-holder considers it appropriate, a meeting may be conducted and held in such a way that persons who are not present together in the same place may attend it. - 1.3.18 A person attends such a meeting who is able to exercise that person's right to speak and vote at the meeting. - 1.3.19 A person is able to exercise the right to speak at a meeting when that person is in a position to communicate during the meeting for all those attending the meeting any information or opinions which that person has on the business of the meeting. - 1.3.20 A person is able to exercise the right to vote at a meeting when: - (a) that person is able to vote, during the meeting, on resolutions or determinations put to the vote at the meeting; and - (b) that person's vote can be taken into account in determining whether or not such resolutions or determinations are passed at the same time as the vote of all the other persons attending the meeting.

-4. Expenses of members
+1.4 Expenses of members